On the gauge action of a Leavitt path algebra: Drawbacks of the conventional definition

 \begin{dr} Consider two graph $C^*$-algebras $A_i$ ($i=1,2$) with associated gauge actions $\rho_i$.
 Define a homomorphism $f\colon A_1\to A_2$ to be a gauge-homomorphism when for any $z\in \Toro$ the following square is commutative

 In a similar fashion can we define the notion of a gauge homomorphism of Leavitt path algebras.
 However while the notion of gauge-homomorphism is equivalent to that of graded homomorphism in the setting of graph $C^*$-algebras, it is not the case that for Leavitt path algebras, both notions agree. \end{dr} Proof.
 In the ambient of Leavitt path algebras the gauge action may be even trivial (if the ground field has characteristic $2$).
 Thus gauge-homomorphisms are simply homomorphism in this case.
 Since not every homomorphism is graded we see that both notions do not agree.
-For graph $C^*$-algebras we can do a Vandermonde argument as before to prove that both notions agree.
-Of course this drawback and the previous do not exist for Leavitt path algebras over infinite fields but we would like to give a notion of gauge action which overcomes these difficulties and does not depend so much of the ground field.
+For graph $C^*$-algebras it is easily seen that both notions agree.
+Of course this drawback and the previous do not exist for Leavitt path algebras over infinite fields but we would like to give a notion of gauge action which overcomes these difficulties and does not depend so much of the ground ring of scalars.

 Some more drawbacks will be explained in the sequel.
 For the moment we can realize that the canonical $\Z$-grading of graph $C^*$-algebras and also in Leavitt path algebras are present in many argumentations on these algebras.
 Frequently we can argue on homogeneous elements and then generalize to arbitrary ones.
 That is why is so frequent to find the gauge action in the graph $C^*$-algebra literature and not in the Leavitt path algebra one (where one must replace gauge action arguments with others involving the canonical $\Z$-grading).